Selling a House with Mold in Texas: What You Need to Know

 What Advice Do Real Estate Experts Provide on Selling Homes with Mold?

 Realtors also recommend pricing the home strategically, considering mold remediation costs.
-By being upfront about mold problems, they help manage buyer expectations and avoid surprises during negotiations.
-In Texas, it’s important for sellers to talk to their realtors about specific mold-related rules and disclosure needs.
+Being upfront about mold problems helps manage buyer expectations and avoid surprises during negotiations.
+In Texas, sellers must talk to their realtors about mold-related rules and disclosure needs.

 How Do Realtors Handle Mold Disclosures?